 Static vs. dashboard

 In line with the previous point, there’s still a fair amount of organizations that work with manual/paper reports.
 This isn’t necessarily bad: When the information isn’t prone to change, paper reports can be quite effective.

 In addition, an email containing a report might be more likely to be seen than an infrequent update on an HR dashboard.
 This is simply because people won’t use dashboards that don’t constantly add value, like David Creelman described in his blog on Why you produce HR dashboards no one will use.

 An HR dashboard, however, offers the possibility to drill down.
 Turnover may be an interesting metric, but how much of this turnover consists of regretted loss?
 You wouldn’t bat an eye when a bad performer leaves, but it’s like shooting yourself in the foot when the one who leaves is a high performer and potentially senior management material.
 Interactive dashboards enable you to drill down in your data and make these observations.
 You can either give everyone access to this dashboard, or provide the relevant drill downs for everyone to see.

 For more examples, check the end of the article

 A final note before I show you an example of the HR report: HR reporting is often seen as a hygiene factor.
 This means that, like hygiene, solid reporting is not appreciated.
 However, when someone has bad hygiene (i.e. when mistakes slip into the reporting) people will notice and complain.

 This emphasizes the importance of solid reporting.
-Accurate reporting is not a nice to have; it’s a must have.
-Without it, HR will quickly loose its credibility.
+Accurate reporting is not a nice to have; it’s a must-have.
+Without it, HR will quickly lose its credibility.

 INostix’ Luk Smeyer wrote about this about HR reporting a few years ago.
 I think it captures this sentiment quite well.